Joseph J. Kelly

-Joseph J. Kelly (July 5, 1897 - July 6, 1963) was an Irish-American attorney and politician serving as mayor of Buffalo, New York.
+Joseph James Kelly (July 5, 1897 - July 6, 1963) was an American attorney and politician who served as the 52nd mayor of Buffalo, New York.
 He held the office from 1942 to 1945.

 Early life

-Joseph James Kelly was born in Buffalo, New York on July 5, 1897.
+Joseph James Kelly was born in Buffalo, New York, on July 5, 1897.
 His father was James W. Kelly, the founder of the American Body Company, and a local Democratic politician.

 Kelly served with a training unit in World War I and then entered the University at Buffalo Law School, graduating in 1920.
 He spent several years as a trial lawyer before being endorsed by the Democratic Party for a 1933 run for City Court.
 He was approached to run for mayor in 1937 but declined in favor of remaining on the bench.

-In 1940 Kelly was again approached with a request to run for mayor, this time accepting.
-The primary election was held on September 16, 1941 and Kelly defeated former Mayor Frank Schwab.
+In 1940, Kelly was again approached with a request to run for mayor, this time accepting.
+The primary election was held on September 16, 1941, and Kelly defeated former Mayor Frank Schwab.
 William Fisher secured the Republican nomination.